Creative people turned Trump’s much-ridiculed handwritten note into a Morrissey song

 — Patton Oswalt (@pattonoswalt) November 20, 2019

-Listen to an interpretation on these charming men below.
+Listen to an interpretation from these charming men below.

 .@pattonoswalt made a tweet that showed Trump’s handwritten notes and the caption was simply “Morrissey voice:”.